Safipur: History

 Safipur was mentioned as the capital of a pargana in the Ain-i-Akbari; it maintained this status into the 20th century.

 Two high-ranking officials under the Nawabs of Awadh, Diwan Umed Rai and Maulvi Fazl Azim, were natives of Safipur.
 They both had various buildings constructed in the town: Diwan Umed Rai built a bazaar and a sarai, and Maulvi Fazl Azim built many wells, mosques, and an imambara.

 At the turn of the 20th century, Safipur was described as "a flourishing, well-built town" with a daily standing market and bazaars held twice weekly in four muhallas.
 It contained the tehsil headquarters, a police station, a munsif's court, a dispensary, and a middle school attended by 146 students.
-Now the Safvi family is considered one of the last remaining descendants of the great maulvi and are very prominent in the area with Safvi Family from mohalla Jami sarai/Baya Taalaab serving as the patriarch of the family and the custodian of the mausoleum.
+Now the Safvi family is considered one of the last remaining descendants of the great maulvi and are very prominent in the area with Safvi Family Mujeeb safvi,Waris Safvi, Adil Safvi, Fazilat safvi, from mohalla Jami sarai/Baya Taalaab serving as the patriarch of the family and the custodian of the mausoleum.